Alice and Claude Askew: Alice and Claude Askew in 'The Great War'

-Following this experience at Furnes in Belgium - and still in 1915, Alice & Claude Askew published their novel, The Tocsin (London: John Long, 1915).
+Following this experience at Furnes in Belgium - and still in 1915, Alice and Claude Askew published their novel, The Tocsin (London: John Long, 1915).
 "This is an entirely new story, now for the first time published, by those favourite authors, Alice and Claude Askew.
 It opens in England at the beginning of the war, and contains very strong love interest and exciting dramatic situations.
 The scene rapidly shifts to Belgium, and Mrs. Claude Askew, owing to what she has recently seen with her own eyes at the Belgian Field Hospital at Fumes, is able to give some most realistic and interesting pictures from her own experience of Red Cross work."
 And they also wrote another novel, Nurse!, (London: Hodder and Stoughton, 1916). "...
 When war is declared Elizabeth (a compassionate, wise and saintly girl), who is already a trained nurse, goes out to Belgium to work in a field hospital. ...."

 After their time in Belgium, and having returned to England, they turned their attention to the plight of Serbia.
 Alice Askew had a close friend in Mildred 'Millie' Watson, who was then Secretary of the Serbian Relief Fund (SRF), which was headquartered in London's Cromwell Road.
-And both Mr. and Mrs. Askew became involved in helping to raise funds for Serbia.
+Both Mr. and Mrs. Askew became involved in helping to raise funds for Serbia.
 They also made plans to join another hospital unit that would travel to Serbia, where they would join with other British units working in a field hospital that would be attached to the Second Serbian Army.
 They were also Special Correspondents for the British newspaper Daily Express.
 As Claude himself describes their role: "As for Alice and myself, we went out essentially as writers, though we were prepared to turn our hands to odd jobs if called upon to do so.
 We had assisted Dr. Hartnell Beavis in London with the formation of the unit, the raising of funds, and the collection of stores.
 It was the reports in the English Press of the terrible state into which Serbia had fallen during the winter of 1914–1915 that first inspired us to work for that gallant little country."
-He wrote this in their personal account of their experiences and impressions accompanying the Serbian army on its famous 'Great Retreat' across the mountains from Prishtina to Alessio, during the winter of 1915–16, which was published in 1916 under the title: The Stricken Land: Serbia As We Saw It.
+He wrote this in their personal account of their experiences and impressions accompanying the Serbian army on its famous 'Great Retreat' across the mountains from Pristina to Alessio, during the winter of 1915–16, which was published in 1916 under the title: The Stricken Land: Serbia As We Saw It.